dreamcatcher-tech/network/Inbox/2024-03-12 1117 TODOs deno cloud.md

 Benchmarks.

-Solve why branch does not pool commits.

 Solve why serial does not pool past 20 on cloud.
-How to pool all by pausing processing ?

 Making some exercises that mimick the AI functions but without doing any AI calls.
 	If only we could intercept the isolate call out to the AI function, and provide a mocked response, in deno cloud.